freddyVandalay/SpaceJam/README.md

 ## Future Improvements

-- Write a version of the program to be executed with an aws lambda function.
+- Add lambda handler

 - Current state doesn't consider if a track is already in the playlist.

-- General clean-up and improvement of code
+- implement pydantic model

+- refactor: use api client

+- Add tests